 You must deliver real-time retention and cross-sell recommendations, complementary item suggestions, and market-aligned prices.
 Equally important: ensuring the prices and products customers are shown online are consistent with the conversations they have with reps.

 Both goals are impossible when armed with manual tools and inconsistency across channels can lead to frustration and dissatisfaction.
-In this blog post, I’ll give you a four-step guide – and what to avoid – if you want to deliver a consumer-like eCommerce experience to delight customers.
+In this blog post, I’ll give you a four-step guide – and what to avoid – if you want to deliver an effective consumer-like B2B eCommerce experience sure to delight.

 Step 1: Make Your Online Pricing Consistent Across Channels